Tuscaloosa Police Department

 Our mission is to serve all people within our jurisdiction with respect, fairness and compassion.
 We are devoted to the prevention of crime, the protection of life and property, and the preservation of peace, order and safety.

-To safeguard the constitutional rights of every citizen and the quality of life they have grown to expect by insuring that federal, state and local laws are enforced in a fair, consistent and swift manner.
+To safeguard the constitutional rights of every citizen and the quality of life they have grown to expect by ensuring that federal, state and local laws are enforced in a fair, consistent and swift manner.

 To work closely with the residents, businesses, civic groups and other agencies to solve the problems of crime and the fear of crime; to provide crime prevention and education programs; by incorporating the principles of community and problem oriented policing.